 Also known as ROLFING, this method was developped by Dr. Ida P. Rolf.
-One of the most intelligent and effective methods to improve the body efficiency in every day movement, to deal with músculo-skeletal and myofascial pain or conditions and to optimise performance of physical activities .
+One of the most intelligent and effective methods to improve the body efficiency in every day movement, to deal with músculo-skeletal and myofascial pain, to address postural issues and to optimise performance of physical activities .

-The classical Rolfing Structural Integration Method consists on 10 sessions that aims at inviting your body to realign in the gravitational field, reorganising your posture in a natural and effortless way..
-However, individual sessions may also be very effective at dealing with specific issues.
+The classical Rolfing Structural Integration Method consists on 10 sessions that aims at inviting your body to realign in the gravitational field, reorganising your posture in a natural and effortless way.
+Sometimes, one off sessions may also be very effective at dealing with specific issues.

 If you feel you would like to try Structural Integration, you can have the first session of the series and then decide.
 If you re still not sure that you would like to commit to the 10 sessions, you can try what it is called a "mini series" which would consist of the first three sessions of the series of 10.

 The techniques used are mainly a combination of myofascial touch, visceral and proprioceptive/perceptual work.

 Recent research by Dr. R. Schleip shows how fascia or connective tissue such as muscle fibre envelopes, ligaments, tendons, bone and organs' coverings, etc. have a paramount role in providing our nervous system with sensory input.
 It appears that connective tissue is our most sensitive organ of perception.
 There are more than 100 million of sensory nerve endings in the body wide fascial network in humans, richest than the sense of seeing!